 Property security is a way for people to secure a loan.
 It's what the lender uses as protection in the event you can't repay the debt.

 By making borrowers put up a security against the loan, if you can't repay your debt or fall into severe financial difficulties, they can take possession of the asset you secured the loan with (most likely your own property) and sell it to recover their costs.

 - Security: Security is an item or sum of money that is used to protect the loan.
 The security will have to be something that, if sold, will be able to cover the cost of the loan and any money that they spend selling the item.
 The security can be a number of things, but will generally be in the form of property or money.

 - Property security: Property security is simply security in the form of property.
-The property security may be the property in which the loan is used to buy, or it may be another property - it's not unheard of for a parent to use the family home to secure against a child's loan - but obviously, any agreement with a 3rd party security must be consensual and agreed upon in writing.
+The property security may be the property which the loan is used to buy, or it may be another property - it's not unheard of for a parent to use the family home to secure against a child's loan - but obviously, any agreement with a third party security must be consensual and agreed upon in writing.